DavyLandman/typepal/README.md

 # TypePal

-An experiment in type checker generation. _Warning: work in progress!_
+An experiment in type checker generation.

 From the user perspective the basic idea is as follows: